HL7/davinci-crd/input/pagecontent/index.md

 {% endraw %}
 <blockquote class="stu-note">
 <p>
-This proposed STU update of the specification reflects several changes based on implementer feedback about the Coverage Requirements Discovery (hereafter,CRD) specification arising from detailed review, connectathons and implementation experience.
-Significant changes to the specification are highlighted in green.
+This STU update of the specification reflects several changes based on implementer feedback about the Coverage Requirements Discovery (hereafter,CRD) specification arising from detailed review, connectathons and implementation experience.
 "STU notes" call out additional key considerations where feedback is desired.
 </p>
 <p>
 This specification is a Standard for Trial Use.
 It is expected to continue to evolve and improve through connectathon testing and feedback from early adopters.